 3. Use a quality winter tire

 - Vamoose cycles come standard with a quality all-season tire.
 However, you may want to look at upgrading to the MAXXIS tires for winter riding and perhaps even move to a studded winter tire if you are planning to be riding in icy and packed-snow conditions.

 4. Do a visual inspection before each ride

-- As a rule, you should visually check the bike’s key components before each ride (winter or summer) including wheels, brakes, motors, battery, chain and derailleur, and wiring, etc. Specifically for the wiring, you should conduct a visual inspection to ensure that the wires are connected, are not exposed to the elements, and remain in good operating condition.
-A visual inspection of the wiring includes making sure that the wiring is connected as it should be, that the casing or covering of the wires has not been damaged and there are no scratches or cuts to the coverings that might compromise the operation.
+- As a rule, you should visually check the bike’s key components before each ride (winter or summer) including wheels, brakes, motors, battery, chain and derailleur, and wiring etc. Specifically for the wiring, you should conduct a visual inspection to ensure that they wires are connected, are not exposed to the elements, and remain in good operating condition.
+A visual inspection of the wiring includes making sure that the wiring are connected as they should be, that the casing or covering of the wires has not been damaged and there are not scratches or cuts to the coverings that might compromise the operation.

 5. Dress for the weather